AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-custom.md

 - [From the Map console](#from-the-map-console)
 - [From the Map dashboard](#from-the-map-dashboard)

-## From the Map console
+## Create the Custom preset from the Map console

-Perform the following steps to create the custom preset from the map console:
+Perform the following steps to create the Custom preset from the Map console:

 1. [Open a DITA map file in the Map console](./open-files-map-console.md).